Subscribe to Design Weekly e-News

 The church marks the center of the Nyamata Memorial, one of eight in Rwanda preserved to remember 800,000 people who died in a mass genocide there 25 years ago.
 April 7 began the country’s annual 100 days of mourning, called Kwibuka.
 Penn historic preservation professor Randall Mason, who attended the ceremony for the first time this year, has been working with the country’s government since 2016 to protect and conserve such monuments.

-“That so many people were killed in such a short time is kind of unimaginable,” says Mason, an associate professor at the Stuart Weitzman School of Design.
+“That so many people were killed in such a short time is kind of unimaginable,” says Mason, an associate professor at the Weitzman School.
 “But it becomes more imaginable—and even more heartbreaking—when you’re in the country and you see these memorials.
 They consist of the actual sites where mass murders happened.
 They were often schools and churches where people thought they would be safe.”

 The story of the 1994 genocide actually begins much earlier and requires some understanding of two socioeconomic classes in Rwanda: The Hutus, who were traditionally the laborers and planters, and the Tutsis, traditionally the herdsmen.
 From the 1920s and ’30s through the 1950s, the colonizing Belgians supported the Tutsis as the ruling class.
 But in 1959, the Hutus ousted the Tutsi ruler, and the Belgians switched their support, beginning a period of internal violence and exile for the Tutsis.